This is adapted from an email I recently sent to an old friend.

 I had an incredible workshop leader a couple years back that was a bit precious about his approach to writing.
 He was all about guarding his time with his “craft” at all costs, protecting it from the demands of the market, insisting that writers should find other ways to feed themselves to make sure their art remains art.
 At first I was like sure, being a purist about one’s time is seductive, but it is also privileged and assumes that one gets no satisfaction from art one gets “commissioned” to do.
 Why does stuff that is accessible to consumers have to be in a different category than stuff one does for oneself or fun or “art”?
 Why not both?

 After ten years of writing commissioned Young Adult novels, and getting back on the commercial train of freelance these past two years, I can say there does appear to be a difference between what people pay you to do and what one does for the hell of it on your own time.
 Artists have been saying this for years and I refused to listen.
 I thought my creativity was under my control; or rather, I thought that when I asked it to perform for me, it would, no matter what the circumstances.
 I’ve procrastinated, sure, and I’ve had blocks, but I’m a pro.
 I take the proverbial alka seltzer and get back on the ol’ pony, which in this analogy, is an ergonomic chair.
 Writing rule number one, get your ass in the seat.
 I can do that.
-So I thought I’d never have any problems producing.
+I thought I’d never have any problems producing.
 Even if it’s shit, at least something’s moving.
-I’ve learned this is not true.
-But I’m still not sure why it’s not true, and why it hurts so much.

 Money ruins everything.
 At least it has for me.
 Even though my commercial work played with fun concepts (themes that I, too, might explore on my own time) there seems to be, more and more, a certain point where I realize the core of what I’m doing is empty.
 Not of content, and not even of value to the world, but of [ something ].
 I really hate the word “passion” being thrown about carelessly, like a free t-shirt one gets at a conference, so I won’t use it.
 Vivre, maybe, because I’m pretentious.
 Anyway, it’s always at the end of the project, where I need a reserve shot of energy in order to see the project to completion, and what I need isn’t there.
 This cycle of hate keeps happening.
 I come to hate the one thing I love above all else, and destroy my body in the process.
 My friends have seen it, my family has seen it.
 Perhaps they’re as sick of it as I am.
 It goes like this: